ethereum/ethereum-org-website/src/content/developers/tutorials/eip-1271-smart-contract-signatures/index.md

 ## Conclusion

 [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) is a versatile standard that allows smart contracts to verify signatures.
-It opens the door for smart contracts to act more like EOAs — for instance providing a way for "Log in with Ethereum" to work with smart contracts — and it can be implemented in many ways (Gnosis Safe having a nontrivial, interesting implementation to consider).
+It opens the door for smart contracts to act more like EOAs — for instance providing a way for "Log in with Ethereum" to work with smart contracts — and it can be implemented in many ways (Safe having a nontrivial, interesting implementation to consider).